Important: This article applies to customers with shared hosting.

-With a Web Hosting package from Network Solutions®, you can modify the default PHP settings for your package.
+With our Web Hosting package, you can modify the default PHP settings for your package.
 Default values for PHP are modified with a custom php.ini file that can be created and then uploaded into the cgi-bin folder of the hosting package's root folder.

 Follow these instructions to modify the PHP settings of your package: